-- ✓ classroom office space, on a pinboard near the medication cabinet. - ✓ on the pinboard within the child's classroom. - ✓ on the Compass reporting system - ✓ on pinboards in the Administration Office and Staffroom. - ✓ in the student's individual file - ✓ in the individual student's anaphylaxis carry bag that they carry with them to programs and activities outside their classrooms
+- ✓ classroom office space, on a pin board near the medication cabinet. - ✓ on the Compass reporting system - ✓ on pin boards in the Administration Office and Staffroom. - ✓ in the student's individual file - ✓ in the individual student's anaphylaxis carry bag that they carry with them to programs and activities outside their classrooms